-- 1. Set the tone arms to the specific recommendations of the cartridge used, so that the needle never leaves the record, but not heavy enough that it heats up significantly.
-Both produce poor tracking. - 2.
-Grounding is extremely important when using Scratch Live.
-Make sure you have good connections from the ground wires of your turntables to the grounding post of the SL 3 or your mixer.
-If you do not ground your turntables properly, the control signal will be noisy and the tracking of the record position will be erratic. - 3.
-Ensure the SL3 is set to receive a phono level signal See step 2 of connecting the SL3.
+- Set the tone arms to the specific recommendations of the cartridge used, so that the needle never leaves the record, but not heavy enough that it heats up significantly.
+Both produce poor tracking. - 2.Grounding is extremely important when using Scratch Live.
+Make sure you have good connections from the ground wires of your turntables to the grounding post of your SL 3.
+If you do not ground your turntables properly, the control signal will be noisy and the tracking of the record position will be erratic.

+3. Ensure the SL 3 is set to receive a phono level signal - SEE STEP 2 OF CONNECTING THE SL 3.